cvlab-columbia/dreamitate/README.md

 wget https://dreamitate.cs.columbia.edu/assets/models/finetuned_models.zip
 ```

-Run our gradio demo to generate videos of object rotation:
+Run our Gradio demo to generate videos of object rotation by using experiment photos from the video_model/rotation_examples directory as model inputs.
+Alternatively, you can use online images of object against a black background as model inputs, which is less suitable but can work for this demonstration:
 ```
 CUDA_VISIBLE_DEVICES=0 PYTHONPATH=. python scripts/sampling/simple_video_sample_gradio.py
 ```